 In other states, such as New Jersey, it is already against the law to drive your vehicle without clearing your car of all snow and ice first.
 New Jersey passed the law which enforces the removal of snow from cars before driving a few months ago.
 With the amount of snow that has been seen and will probably be seen again before this winter is over I am sure that the new law has helped keep many safe so far.

 Being injured by snow or ice falling from a car or any other vehicle going down a street or highway can be extremely fatal.
 A flying chunk of ice or snow hitting the windshield of a car can cause the windshield to break not only creating a danger from the flying ice/snow blanket but also from the glass flying from the broke windshield.
 Injuries from ice and snow flying from the top of a vehicle can include severe injuries to the neck, face and head and can often leave the need for reconstructive surgery and may possibly even result in death.
 Making sure that the law against driving without clearing snow from a car will mean safer roads after snow fall.

 Post a comment

-Post a Comment to "Driving a Snow Covered Car in New York may Soon be Illegal Due to Danger of Injury"To reply to this message, enter your reply in the box labeled "Message", hit "Post Message."
+Post a Comment to "Driving a Snow Covered Car in New York may Soon be Illegal"To reply to this message, enter your reply in the box labeled "Message", hit "Post Message."